The Open Road: Plot

 As the trip progresses, Carlton and Kyle attempt to piece-together their fragile relationship.
-Also, Lucy tells Carlton that she's engaged to a new man; this creates a tension between the two, as their love towards each other remains.
+Also, Lucy tells Carlton that another man has proposed to her but she hasn't yet accepted; this creates a tension between the two, as their love towards each other remains.
 Many delays occur, as Kyle becomes increasingly anxious about seeing Katherine and becomes more and more unreliable.
 He seems to make up for this, however, when he tells Carlton and Lucy that he knows someone who works at the Memphis airport who can get him through security without I.D.
 While waiting for their flight, Kyle tells Carlton that the employee he knows doesn't exist and it was a cover-up story.
 Carlton realizes that Kyle has had his wallet the entire time and has purposely been delaying the trip.
 He angrily storms off to talk to Lucy, leaving Kyle unattended.
 After an argument with Lucy, whom he finds out knew about the wallet the whole time, he returns to where Kyle was sitting to find him missing.
+During the fight, Lucy referred to her boyfriend as her fiance.
 Carlton and Lucy get on the flight anyway and Carlton exits the flight to look for his father but not before telling Lucy that if he doesn't come back before takeoff, to get off the plane.
 Mad at Carlton and their argument, Lucy decides to stay on the plane anyway and she flies home; Carlton is also unsuccessful in finding Kyle.
 Carlton calls Katherine and she tells him that if his father is anywhere in Memphis, he'd be at the Peabody Hotel downtown.

 When Carlton arrives, he finds out from the front desk that no one by the name of Kyle Garrett has checked in.
 Tired at this point, Carlton takes a room for the night.
 Later that evening, he has a conversation with the hotel bartender, who tells him that Kyle is indeed staying in the hotel under an alias.
 Furious, Carlton confronts Kyle.
 After forcing himself in, Carlton and Kyle wrestle each other to the ground, where Kyle tells Carlton that he loves Katherine but loves himself even more.
 Soon Kyle agrees to continue with the trip.
 The next day Carlton gets a phone call: Katherine has gotten an infection and the doctors have been forced to operate earlier than expected.